markel1974/Symphony/src/kernel/README.md

 The framework simulates a complete **multitasking, windowed TUI environment** directly within the terminal.
 This allows users to manage concurrent processes, interact with a hierarchical command system, and dynamically inspect and modify the host application's state.

+More than just a shell toolkit, Symphony is a framework for building **resilient, transparent, and debuggable-by-design systems**.
+Its core philosophy is that a complex application must be fully introspectable and controllable at runtime.
+This turns the shell into a powerful live diagnostics, debugging, and recovery console, allowing developers to investigate and even resolve issues in live systems where traditional logging and debugging may fall short.

 ---

 ## 2. Microkernel Architecture